airladon/ThisIGet/src/content/Math/Geometry_1/Polygon/examples/base/content.md

 ![](ex5a.png)

-The star's tips are only made up of these 3 triangle's corners, then we can say the answer is:
+As the star's tips are made up of all these 3 triangle's corners, then we can say the answer is:

 $$\bbox[10px,border:1px solid gray]{tips\ total\ angle = 3 \times 180^\circ = 540^\circ}$$